domscontent/domscontent.github.io/_posts/2025-05-17-launching-my-patreon.md

   - entry
   - update
 ---
-## An exclusive Pateron for marketing automation & AI mastery<br/>
+## An exclusive Pateron for AI marketing agent automation<br/>

-Okay, this is quite exciting because, as I develop my knowledge and resources for AI marketing automation (tried and tested in a real business environment)...
+Okay, this is quite exciting because, as I develop my knowledge and resources for AI assisted marketing process automation (tried and tested in a real business environment)...

 I will be sharing the behind the scenes and video guides on just how you can become a kickass automated marketing genius TOO!